MatttTang/MatttTang.github.io/sample_page.md

 cues, changing button colors when they are selected.
 Creating this application, I learned how to interact with a database, and how to create user-interfaces.

+### 3. Command Line Snake

+Using C++, I created the classic snake game played in the terminal.
+Within this game the player moves the snake head around, and fruit are randomly generated on the game board.
+When consumed, the snake's tail will increase in length, and the game will speed up.
+The player will lose in the event that the snake head makes contact with its own tail, or the boundary of the game board.
+In this personal project, I learned how to manage a complex data structure that is constantly changing.
+I also learned how to work with two-dimensional matrices, and further familiarized myself with basic game design.